Adirondacks

-Serendipitously, my route led me to Brevard, North Carolina.
-Transylvania County, where Brevard is located, advertises itself as the “Land of Waterfalls” and claims to have some 450 cataracts within its boundaries.
-For four days I ferreted out waterfalls.
-Some were easily reached, being located just feet from the highway.
+Serendipitously, my route led me to Brevard, North Carolina, which advertises itself as the “Land of Waterfalls.”
+The county claims to have some 450 cataracts within its boundaries and I spent the next four days ferreting them out.
+Those located alongside roads were easily reached.
 Others required long hikes.
 A few could only be accessed by bushwacking a trail through the forest or climbing down rock faces.
 But it was worth the effort, because I captured amazing photos of spectacular waterfalls and mountain scenery.

-Hooker Falls, DuPont State Forest, Brevard, North Carolina
+Hooker Falls in the DuPont State Forest in Brevard, is one of many North Carolina waterfalls

 One of dozens of mini falls along the Little River on the way to Triple Falls, DuPont State Forest, Brevard, North Carolina